 WEARS EXTREMELY WELL

 The Performance Everydaylinen™ by Crypton® Home fabric is amazing.
-It comes in several colors, has a beautiful linen texture and is the most durable fabric I’ve ever come across.
+It comes in several soothing colors, has a beautiful linen texture and is the most durable fabric I’ve ever come across.
 The longer we have it on our sofas and sectional the more obsessed with it I become.
 When I was researching fabrics for our sofas, I actually poured red wine on a sample.
 It beaded up and wiped right off without any work!
 So, I got a little crazy and poured more on and really pushed it into the fabric.
 It still came out with water and a paper towel.
 After seven months of owning the sectional, we don’t have any spots, pilling, or any other signs of wear.
 It holds up remarkably well.
 I also want to make a really strong point here.
 Nearly every Pottery Barn sofa complaint I’ve seen comes down to the fabric.
 If you read the comments at the end of this post or any review on other sites, it always comes down to fabric quality.
 I cannot say enough good things about the Performance Everydaylinen™ by Crypton® Home fabric.
 Everyone that has ordered it and come back to me down the road has loved it.

 The down fill has also worn extremely well.
-After more than seven months, I can safely report that zero feather have come out of our sectional.
+After more than seven months, I can safely report that zero feathers have come out of our sectional.
 We’ve had multiple other pieces of furniture in the past of lower quality where we were constantly being jabbed by feather tips!
-Not only that, it it so much easier to reshape the cushions when they get mushed down (thanks cats)!
+Not only that, it so much easier to reshape the cushions when they get mushed down (thanks cats)!
 I’ve found that having individual cushions (versus the bench seat we have on our sofas) also keeps the fabric much tighter and easier to re-shape.

 The version I ordered is a slipcover and I’m not sure I would have ordered it at this price if it wasn’t.
 But, it isn’t the old-school ill-fitting versions of the past.
 It fits well and the best part is, the Performance Everydaylinen™ by Crypton® Home is dry cleanable.
 Several other fabric options they offered are actually machine washable, as well.
 There is so much flexibility because you can re-use the frame and totally change your look with new slipcovers (Pottery Barn sells them separately as an option).
 I was also told you can order any of the cushions separately down the road if need be.
 I’m assuming they’re not cheap, but if one gets ruined, at least it doesn’t mean I have to buy a new sofa.